dgwyer/create-wp-block/README.md

 - Single named blocks.
 - Multiple named blocks.
-- Tailwind CSS support (coming soon).
+- Full Tailwind CSS integration.

 The `create-wp-blocks` script is meant to be a useful tool to create blocks with additional functionality currently available in `@wordpress/create-block`.
 Hopefully, over time, most (or all) of these extra features will be available in the core package and this one can be deprecated.
 ## New functionality
 Specify a block name via the `--block` (or `-b` alias).
 By default in `@wordpress/create-block` there's no way to name a block, it's always set to the name of the plugin slug. e.g. `npx create-wp-block test -b block1`.

 Note, if the block name is specified but a plugin name (slug) is, then this will trigger interactive mode which is the default behaviour of `@wordpress/create-block` when no slug is specified.

+Optional Tailwind CSS integration is now available via the `--tw` flag.

 # Usage